amirmosio/eplan_front/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+web changes:
+image chatbottom
+image in consultant prof
+image in student prof
+socket in httpservice
+payemtn check in paymentutils
+in main file isolate.addlistener ....